 One-Tier, Two-Tier, Three-Tier

-Lower thirds information is customarily divided into tiers, so that we speak of one-tier, two-tier, and three-tier lower thirds.
+Lower thirds information is customarily divided into tiers so that we speak of one-tier, two-tier, and three-tier lower thirds.

 One-tier lower thirds are used normally to present the name of a video or of the presenter or producer or broadcaster.
-This is static information that remains constant throughout the video, and may be presented only at the beginning, at various intervals through the video, or constantly, as in this brief YouTube clip.
+This is static information that remains constant throughout the video, and maybe presented only at the beginning, at various intervals through the video, or constantly, as in this brief YouTube clip.

 Two-tier lower thirds are also called “locators” because they identify what’s going on at a particular moment.
 For example, two-tier lower thirds may include the name of a person speaking.
 This information may appear once when the person begins speaking, periodically through the speech, or constantly as long as the person is on the screen.
 Information identifying the location being shot, or other information relevant to what the viewer is seeing at a given moment, is included in this clip.
-Note that the source of the video (the Daily Bugle) appears in the lower right-hand corner throughout, but a second tier consisting of the words “Spider-Man: Hero or Masked Menace?” appears about halfway through.
+Note that the source of the video (the Daily Bugle) appears in the lower right-hand corner throughout, but a second-tier consisting of the words “Spider-Man: Hero or Masked Menace?” appears about halfway through.

-Three-tier lower thirds add still more information, for example the date of the video if it’s not the same as the date of the broadcast.
-You can seen an example in this clip.
+Three-tier lower thirds add still more information, for example, the date of the video if it’s not the same as the date of the broadcast.
+You can see an example in this clip.
 As with the Spider-Man example, the Daily Bugle logo appears throughout (first tier), and a banner shows up (second tier) with a revelation that Tony Stark is Iron Man, while the third tier consists of a ticker-tape format feed of other news items across the bottom.